antonivs/gekko-bitfinex/README.md

 ## Installing

-This code is designed to be used with [Gekko](https://github.com/askmike/gekko), but has not yet been integrated.
+This module is designed to be used with [Gekko](https://github.com/askmike/gekko), but has not yet been integrated with it.
-To install it, you need the following prerequisites:
+To install this module, you need the following prerequisites:

 1. An installed version of Gekko.
 2. An installed version of the node.js package manager ```npm```.